DeFi Lending and Taxes: Yield Farming, Staking, and Interest

 No Tax Forms

-DeFi protocols do not issue 1099 forms.
-There is no K-1, no W-2, no annual statement.
-You are responsible for tracking every transaction and calculating your own tax liability.
+DeFi protocols don't issue 1099 forms.
+There's no K-1, no W-2, no annual statement.
+You're responsible for tracking every transaction and calculating your own tax liability.

 Cross-Chain Complexity

-If you lend on Aave on Ethereum, bridge assets to Arbitrum, farm on a DEX there, and bridge back, each bridge transaction may itself be a taxable event (the IRS may treat bridging as a disposal and reacquisition).
-This multiplies the tracking burden.
+If you lend on Aave on Ethereum, bridge assets to Arbitrum, farm on a DEX there, and bridge back, each bridge transaction may itself be a taxable event.
+The IRS may treat bridging as a disposal and reacquisition, multiplying the tracking burden.

 Protocol Hacks and Losses

-If a protocol you are using is exploited and you lose funds:
+If a protocol you're using is exploited and you lose funds:

-- Theft losses were deductible under prior tax law but are currently limited for individuals (the Tax Cuts and Jobs Act suspended personal casualty and theft loss deductions except for federally declared disasters through 2025).
+Theft losses were deductible under prior tax law but are currently limited for individuals through 2025.

-- You may be able to claim a capital loss if you can establish that the stolen assets have become worthless (effectively a sale at $0 proceeds).
+You may be able to claim a capital loss if you can establish that the stolen assets have become worthless.
 This requires demonstrating that the assets are permanently unrecoverable.

-- Documentation is critical — Record the hack, the amounts lost, and any recovery efforts.
+Documentation is critical — Record the hack, amounts lost, and any recovery efforts.

 Record-Keeping Best Practices